 Type of Agar

 According to Science Buddies, the best type of agar to use is a nutrient agar, like an LB agar, which will not grow one type of bacteria over another.
-If you purchase a bacteria growth kit for your science experiment, you may find that you don't have a choice of agar but the company will use one that is effective but safe.
+If you purchase a bacteria growth kit for your science experiment, you may find that you don't have a choice of agar, but the company will use one that is effective and safe.

-If you're not in the middle of a hot summer, you'll need an incubator to keep the petri dishes at the right temperature.
+If you're not in the middle of a hot summer, you'll need an incubator to keep the petri dish bacteria at the right temperature.
 If you don't have a laboratory incubator, you can build a makeshift one by putting a small lamp with a 75-watt bulb in an aquarium with a plastic covering on top.

 If you're not satisfied with your results after two days, let it sit in the incubator for a few more days to see if this spurs growth.
 If not, you may have an example of something in the home that does not have a large amount of bacteria.
-Repeat the experiment with that item to see if you get the same results.
+Repeat the culture test experiment with that item to see if you get the same results.